Puzzle 31: GPU Occupancy Optimization

 # Measure resource consumption

-ncu --set=@occupancy --section=LaunchStats your_kernel
+ncu --set basic --section=LaunchStats your_kernel

 # Measure achieved occupancy